 International Master in Sustainable Materials

-The Sustainable Materials (SUMA) master programmes are two year master programmes embedded in the engineering programmes of the participating universities (120 ECTS).
+The Sustainable Materials (SUMA) master's programmes are two year master's programmes embedded in the engineering programmes of the participating universities (120 ECTS).
 They combine a high level of expertise in materials with competences in sustainable materials engineering and sustainability to educate responsible materials oriented entrepreneurs, innovators and leaders for the future.

 Current partner Universities are:

-The backbone of the master programs is a solid technical basis broadly covering aspects of materials and processing, sustainability and recycling, circular (eco)design and life cycle engineering, materials substitution and manufacturing (60 ECTS).
-This is completed with courses on entrepreneurship and innovation (30 ECTS), an internship (6 ECTS), and the master thesis (24 ECTS).
+The backbone of the master's programmes is a solid technical basis broadly covering aspects of materials and processing, sustainability and recycling, circular (eco)design and life cycle engineering, materials substitution and manufacturing (60 ECTS).
+This is completed with courses on entrepreneurship and innovation (30 ECTS), an internship (6 ECTS), and the master's thesis (24 ECTS).
 The internship and thesis are positioned in companies strongly related to the field of sustainable and raw materials.

-Dual Master of Science Degree from two of the following universities, depending on the chosen track (see program structure).
+Dual Master of Science Degree from two of the following universities, depending on the chosen track (see programme structure).